MundM2007/Ultimate/README.md

 [![Curseforge](http://cf.way2muchnoise.eu/full_ultimate-progression_downloads.svg)](https://www.curseforge.com/minecraft/modpacks/ultimate-progression)

-This is my 1.16.5 Progression Modpack it has more than 2000 Quests, over 300 mods and lots of custom recipes.
-Ultimate Progression is about Automation and Overpoweredness, aswell about Hard Recipes.
-Can you reach the end of the Pack by making two creative crates?
+Ultimate Porgression is a 1.16.5 Modpack that focuses on progression and automation.
+Ultimate Progression is mixed with Tech and Magic.
+Many of the recipes have been changed to make it very challenging.
+Also, the modpack cotains over 300 mods and 2000 quests.
+Can you reach the end of the modpack and obatin the creative crate?

-This Modpack is one of the hardest Progression Modpacks out there.

-Info: I do not recommended playing this as your first Progression Modpack

 Requirements: at least 8 GB of  Alocated Ram, a decent CPU